Generator Safety Guide (2026)

 The harsh reality: Generator safety isn’t complicated, but it’s absolutely unforgiving.
 Emergency rooms fill with families who thought “just this once” or “it’ll be fine for a few minutes.”
 There are no shortcuts with carbon monoxide - it’s invisible, odorless, and kills within hours.

 Take the extra 10 minutes to set up safely every single time.
-Your family’s life literally depends on following these rules without exception.
+Lives depend on following these rules without exception.